dotnet/docs-maui/docs/platform-integration/native-embedding.md

 :::zone pivot="devices-ios, devices-maccatalyst"

-On iOS and Mac Catalyst, the `FinishedLaunching` override in the `AppDelegate` class should be modified to return `true`:
+On iOS and Mac Catalyst, the `FinishedLaunching` override in the `AppDelegate` class should be modified to create your main view controller:

 ```csharp
 namespace MyNativeEmbeddedApp.iOS